 - Prior to secondary school, the applicant was not schooled in English (e.g. the applicant did not speak English when starting secondary school).

 Graduates, non-Scottish domiciled applicants, international applicants, and those who have previously enrolled on a higher education programme are not eligible to apply for this programme.

 If you apply for the G2M programme you will need to complete an eligibility form.
-This will be emailed directly to you once your application has been received and must be normally completed by your school and returned to us by the specified date.
+This will be emailed directly to you once your UCAS application has been received and the 15th January deadline has passed.
+This must normally be completed by your school and returned to us by the specified date.
 You may be asked to provide evidence to support your eligibility.

 Applicants must also be able to demonstrate that they possess a range of skills and attributes that are required to study medicine.
 In order for you to demonstrate this to us and set yourself apart from all other applicants, you need to submit an excellent personal statement.
 All personal statements will be reviewed prior to interview invitations being sent out.

 Things to consider when writing a personal statement include: